TheDuck314/halite2018/README.md

     mining rate = (fudge factor) * (target square halite) / 4
     estimate of time to fill up from mining = [1000 - (ship halite)] / (mining rate)

 A couple extra things: just using this formula the ships were way too eager to abandon the current square for a nearby richer square.
-So I multiplied `distance from square to dropoff` by a fudge factor of 1.75, and also added a rule: stay on the current square unless the target square has more than 3x the halite of the current square.
+So I multiplied `distance to square` by a fudge factor of 1.75, and also added a rule: stay on the current square unless the target square has more than 3x the halite of the current square.

 This is pretty simple but works well.
 At one point I spent quite a bit of effort trying to think of a way to do more sophisticated planning, where for example we would explicitly model the whole trip and search over possible mining paths to find the fastest one.
 But I didn't come up with anything good.